-The construction project of the Kolubara B TPP Serbia on hold for 36 years – Here is what the spatial plan development study envisages6.
-January 2020. / News Serbia Energy
+The construction project of the Kolubara B TPP Serbia on hold for 36 years – Here is what the spatial plan development study envisages, News Serbia Energy

 Construction of the Kolubara B thermal power plant is expected to start in 2020, with an investment worth close to EUR 400 million.
 The first decision to build this facility was made back in 1984, and works began in 1988, which were suspended after just over three years due to economic sanctions imposed on the Federal Republic of Yugoslavia.